 “Oh, come on!” she pleaded.
 “Travis doesn’t have to know!
 I can be quick.”
 She dropped to her knees in the snow, pawing at the front of his pants, trying to undo the Velcro strap of his fly.
 He grabbed her wrists, much tighter than he’d intended to, and she let out a yelp.
 Hoisting her back up to her feet, he said, “Quit it, before he comes up here.”

-“He won’t,” she insisted, trying to pull free from his grip.
+“He won’t,” she insisted.
+Attempted to pull free from his grip.
 “Just give me a couple of minutes!
-I’ll give you the best blow job you’ve ever had!”
+I’ll give you the best blow you’ve ever had!”

 Ben stared hard at her, his jaw clenched, the struggle to remain civil with her vanished.
 Why is this girl so goddamned determined?!